misterboe/slickcarousel/readme.md

 ```

 ## News features by Versions:
+* Version: 0.0.4
+	* slick - Synced > Can be configured in Backend now
 * Version: 0.0.3
 	* Image crop ratios "slick - wide" and "slick - 3:2"
 	* slick - Synced (Gallery)